Assessing Robustness via Score-Based Adversarial Image Generation: Related Work

-In contrast, black-box attacks are closer to real-world scenarios and do not have access to model parameters or gradients \citep{narodytska2016simple, brendel2017decision, andriushchenko2020square}.
-Two recent works by \citet{chen2023diffusion} and \citet{xue2023diffusion} propose DiffAttack and Diff-PGD, respectively.
+\textbf{Diffusion-Based Attacks.} Two recent works by \citet{chen2023diffusion} and \citet{xue2023diffusion} propose DiffAttack and Diff-PGD, respectively.
 Diff-PGD performs projected gradient descent in the latent diffusion space to obtain $\ell_\infty$-bounded adversarial examples, whereas DiffAttack generates \emph{unrestricted} adversarial examples by leveraging a latent diffusion model.
 However, as both methods employ only the final denoising stages of the diffusion process in a similar fashion to SDEdit \citep{meng2021sdedit}, the adversarial perturbations only incorporate changes of high-level features.
+Finally, \citet{chen2023content} implement PGD in the $\ell_\infty$-norm within the latent space of stable diffusion.
+In parallel, \citet{chen2023advdiffuser} apply PGD iteratively at each step of the diffusion process and combine it with adversarial inpainting.
+Unlike previous works, \oursacro{} does not rely on PGD in the latent space for its attack and semantic preservation, but solely leverages the diffusion manifold in combination with a task-specific guidance.

 \textbf{Adversarial Purification.} In response to the introduction of adversarial attacks, a variety of adversarial purification methods to defend machine learning models have emerged.
-Early works by \citet{song2017pixeldefend} and \citet{samangouei2018defense} utilized Generative Adversarial Networks (GANs) to remove adversarial perturbations from images.
-Following their work, \citet{hill2020stochastic} proposed to use Energy-Based Models (EBMs) coupled with Markov Chain Monte Carlo (MCMC) sampling for adversarial purification.
-More recent methods have shifted focus towards score-based generative models, like APD \citep{yoon2021adversarial}, and diffusion models, such as DiffPure \citep{nie2022DiffPure}.
-However, it only utilizes the final stages of the denoising process for purification and is thereby limited to only correcting high-level adversarial features.
+Early works utilized Generative Adversarial Networks (GANs) \citet{song2017pixeldefend, song2018unrestricted, samangouei2018defense} and Energy-Based Models (EBMs) \citep{hill2020stochastic} to remove adversarial perturbations from images.
+More recent methods have shifted focus towards score-based generative models, like ADP \citep{yoon2021adversarial}, and diffusion models, such as DiffPure~\citep{nie2022DiffPure}.
+However, ADP and DiffPure only denoise with small noise magnitudes during the purification process and are thereby limited to correcting high-level adversarial features, whereas \oursacro{} traverses the whole diffusion process, providing more flexibility in purifying perturbations. \citet{kang2023diffattack} have recently shown that these purification methods decrease in effectiveness in a white-box setting by evasion attacks.
+However, as previously mentioned, we focus on preprocessor black-box attacks, which are more relevant in real-world problems.